Habrador/Computational-geometry/README.md

 **Iterative algorithm.** Is very similar to Quickhull.

 1. Like in Quickhull 2d you start by finding a triangle.
 But this is 3d, so you have to find another point so you get a tetrahedron.
 2. Add all other points one-by-one.
-If the point is inside the hull you have so-far, ingore it.
-Otherwise you have to check which triangles are visible from the point and remove these.
-Then you build triangles to the new point.
+If the point is inside the hull you have so-far, ignore it.
+Otherwise you have to check which triangles are visible from the point and remove them.
+Then you build triangles to the new point from the border of the triangles you just removed.

 ### 4. Triangulation